the-expanse/SideQuestWiki/Installing-with-a-Mobile-Phone.md

 ----

+### On to business.

+A last check, you could break your Quest entirely doing this so be warned.
-Pretty much any Android phone or tablet theoretically should work with this method but again it is not guaranteed, you will also need a few things,to get started.
+Moving on, Pretty much any Android phone or tablet theoretically should work with this method but again it is not guaranteed, you will also need a few things to get started.

 You will need an USB C-to-C OTG cable or an USB OTG adapter and an USB A-to-C cable.